-This Jewish heritage tour in Israel includes staying mainly in the center and northern parts of Israel.
+The Jewish heritage tour in Israel includes staying mainly in the center and northern parts of Israel and also an educational experience through the main Jewish sites.
 I am your tour guide in Israel and I will show you the most memorable Jewish sacral items in Jerusalem, the architecture of Tel Aviv, and ancient cities in the North part of Israel.

-I am your private tour guide in Israel and your greeter and I will wait for your arrival at the main gate, coming a little earlier so in case of your flight delay or landing earlier you can be sure I will be there.
+I am your private tour guide in Israel and your greeter and I will wait for your arrival at the main gate of our international airport, coming a little earlier so in case of your flight delay or landing earlier you can be sure I will be there.
 After warm greetings and pleasantries, I will personally drive you to your hotel in the heart of Jerusalem.
 A comfortable car is accommodated with bottled water, an air conditioner, and a spacious trunk for your belongings.

-Take your time to relax in the hotel, and explore nearby shops and restaurants.
-Tomorrow I will meet you in the hotel lobby to start our Jewish heritage tour in Israel.
+Take your time to relax in the hotel, and explore nearby shops and restaurants, Tomorrow I will meet you in the hotel lobby to start our ultimate Jewish heritage tour in Israel.

 We begin our official first day in Israel by taking a walk to the most famous place in Jerusalem, the Old City.
 It’s a place to witness history and touch the sacred symbols of Judaism.